 The PCMark for Android Best Devices list is the ideal way to compare the performance, popularity and battery life of the latest smartphones and tablets.

-Tap any device to see a side-by-side comparison with your own device, or search for a specific model, brand, CPU, GPU or SoC.
+Tap any device to see a side-by-side comparison with your own device, or search for a specific model, brand, CPU, GPU, SoC, or Android OS version.